Melpakkam

 Melpakkam is a small village located in Eguvarpalayam Panchayat in Gummidipoondi taluk in Thiruvallur district in the Indian state of Tamil Nadu.
+It is known as the only state-owned rehabilitation centre in Tamil Nadu for beggars, founded on nine acres of land in the 1950s.

 Politics

 Gummidipoondi assembly constituency is part of Thiruvallur (Lok Sabha constituency).

 Economy

 Near to Melpakkam are two important factories, Dupont Fibers and Hitech Carbon (an Aditya Birla Group company), also known as Birla Carbon.
 Subsequently, DuPont Fibres has been taken over by SRF Limited.
 SRF stands for Shriram Fibres Limited and is the 8th largest producer of nylon tyre cord fabric in the world.

 Transport

 Melpakkam lies on the Melpakkam Road from Gummidipoondi to Madaharpakkam.